-Another area PandaDoc crush it are the templates.
+Another area where PandaDoc crushes it is the templates.
 They have hundreds.
 Now, let’s not confuse quantity with quality here – most of them are very very weak from a sales perspective and are really just there to cover bases from an SEO point of view.
 The design of them is very elementary and is really, just a text document with little to no design flair.

 Common complaints from review sites?